 The International Game of Justice is an educational card game based on the case law of the International Court of Justice, the Permanent Court of International Justice and the Permanent Court of Arbitration.
-The IGJ is designed for law students and international legal enthusiasts that desire to engage with international case law in a playful manner.
+The IGJ is designed for law students and international legal enthusiasts who desire to engage with international case law in a playful manner.
 However, the card game can also be played by and with non-lawyers if one ignores the advanced rules.

 More information about the IGJ is available here:

 The International Game of Justice consists of 54 cards.
-Fourty-eight of those cards contain details about a particular case of the ICJ, PCIJ or PCA (see below for the list of cases included).
+Fourty-seven of those cards contain details about a particular case of the ICJ, PCIJ or PCA (see below for the list of cases included).
 Two cards contain an image of an eminent publicist.
 There is also one cover card, one United Nations Security Council card and two cards containing the rules.

 The Case Cards

 Each Case Card consists of three parts.
 First, there is an image linked to the case at hand.
 Second, there are four categories containing numerical values related to the specific case.
 The first category displays the number of dissenting opinions.
 The second category provides information about the impact of a specific case.
-The impact of a case is measured by the frequency with which it was cited in the academic literature using academic databases (the actual number of citations is converted using specific formula).
+The impact of a case is measured by the frequency with which it was cited in the academic literature using academic databases (the actual number of citations is converted using a specific formula).
 The Jessup factor measures the importance of a case for Jessup competitors.
 This value was determined by the number of citations to specific cases in the award winning memorials of the past 20 years (again the number of citations is converted using a specific formula).
 The fourth category displays the number of paragraphs and the year in which the case was decided.

 The third part consists of two pieces of information: the parties to a given case and an abridged summary (taken from the judgments (merits where applicable) of the ICJ) of the key issues disputed in that case.
 The information contained in this part will be of importance for Advanced Rules: A.